 - Narm: Sharon Stone's fat suit at the end has been a target for derision.

-- Some Anvils Need to Be Dropped: The Gangster lifestyle is for idiots and useless fuck-ups and is populated by people who'll burn you at the first sign of trouble.
+- Some Anvils Need to Be Dropped: The gangster lifestyle portrayed in the movie is for idiots and useless fuck-ups, and is populated by people who'll burn you at the first sign of trouble.